Nimbleguy/Holy-Palist-Church/Statutes/3-Crimes.md

 **Subsection B:** This includes votes in court cases, the Holy See, the Apostolic See, and elections.
 ### Section 7: Obstruction of Justice
 **Subsection A:** Obstruction of Justice is a crime.
-**Subsection B:** This includes refusing to give information demanded by the Holy See to carry out an investigation or court case.
+**Subsection B:** This includes refusing to give information demanded by the Maddesal See or Balial See to carry out an investigation or court case.